shazimajaz1/mongo-developer/README.md

+## A version to be improved from the basic robomongo
+Okay, so hear me out, the basic Robo 3T do not have many good features that it could have had.
+I know studio 3T does, then that is not really free, so I am starting this fork to add all those extra features offered by Studio 3T and leave them available for the Open Source community to use.

+## This Readme still needs an update, so don't judge it for now!

 ## Important

 If you are using Studio 3T, please file any feedback on the [Studio 3T Feedback](https://studio3t.com/feedback/) page.
 If you are using Studio 3T Free, there is the [3T Community](https://community.studio3t.com/) for discussions with a [dedicated Free section](https://community.studio3t.com/c/studio-3t-free/13).
 Studio 3T does not monitor this repository for Studio 3T issues.